-What Is The RFC Form?
+What Is The Residual Functional Capacity (RFC) Form?

 The RFC form is the Residual Functional Capacity form that helps the Social Security Administration rate the functional capacity of a Social Security Disability applicant after taking the applicant's mental or physical disability into account.
-These forms are used by the SSA's Disability Determination Services office to process a claim for disability benefits.
-Your Social Security Disability application cannot be processed with the completion of the SSA's RFC forms.
-However, you do not fill out this form yourself.
-The adjudicator reviewing your claim takes your file to the SSA's Disability Determination Services office to have a DDS specialist fill out the RFC for your file.
-What the SSA does not often tell applicants is that you can have this form filled out by your doctor as well, which can increase your chances of being awarded Social Security Disability benefits.
+These forms are used by the SSA's Disability Determination Services (DDS) office to process a claim for disability benefits.
+An RFC form can help those who do not meet a Blue Book listing qualify for benefits.

 How to File the RFC